MicrosoftDocs/AdaptiveCards/AdaptiveCards/resources/Principles.md

     2. The Working Group conducts weekly meetings (currently on Monday) during which feature proposals are reviewed, open issues are discussed and triaged and overall progress on vNext work items is tracked
     3. The Working Group uses feedback from the community at large, including internal Microsoft teams, to decide how the format evolves
+        1. Anyone can participate in the working group through opening issues in GitHub (see below)
+        2. Issues/feature requests rooted in actual usage of the Adaptive Cards framework (either as a host or as a card author) have the most impact on the future of the format
     4. To be approved by the Working Group, proposed new features:
         1. Must be justified by real life use cases
         2. Must have a functional specification